bouwe77/conzo/README.md

 Conzo is suitable for creating "menu driven" (i.e. multiple choice) applications.
 Ofcourse, when implementing commands, besides that a screen is shown, you could also implement custom code, for example business logic and/or database queries etc.

+For complex applications, with Conzo, you could write your MVC-ish console applications.

-At this moment input fields for free text entering are not supported yet.
+Unfortunately input fields for free text entering are not supported yet.

 <!---
 ## Features